melvinjim/division/README.md

 then in the terminal the code $(git init) is executed.

 STEP 4
-the jest library is downloaded with the following code in the terminal $ (npm i--save-dev jest).
+the jest library is downloaded with the following code in the terminal $ (npm i --save-dev jest).

 STEP 5
+before running the test in package.js in the part of the script it should be as follows

+"scripts": {
+    "test": "jest"
+  },

+STEP 6
 and to perform the test the following code is entered in the terminal $(npm test).